KCIT-TV (Kansas City)

-KCIT-TV, UHF analog channel 50, was an independent television station licensed to Kansas City, Missouri, United States.
+KCIT-TV (channel 50) was an independent television station in Kansas City, Missouri, United States.
 It was the first new commercial television station to operate in Kansas City in nearly 15 years.
 It broadcast from October 29, 1969, to July 8, 1971, failing due to financial difficulties.
 After the station ceased broadcasting, the equipment was acquired by Community Service Broadcasting of Mid-America, which had also purchased public television station KCSD-TV (channel 19); KCIT-TV's equipment and KCSD-TV's license were used to relaunch public television in Kansas City as KCPT in 1972.

-The KCIT call letters are now used by the Fox affiliate in Amarillo, Texas.